Skip to main content

 Digging a Little Deeper

-Once you’ve chosen your example, take a moment to consider what this experience touched in you.
+Once you’ve chosen your example, take a moment to consider what this experience stirred in you.
 Was it your desire to help others?
 Your anger at the suffering in the world?
 Your fascination with biology and the mechanisms of the human body?
 These sorts of more abstract motivations are what, ultimately, will provide a deep, satisfying answer to this question’s “why.”
-However, you need to “pull” these sorts of deeper points out of your examples.
+However, you need to pull these sorts of deeper points out of your examples.

-• Describe a moment of reflection as you sat in your bed while a nurse drew your blood.
+If your deeper motivation is a fascination with the human body and a desire to help others, you could focus on a personal medical experience.
+Describe a moment of reflection as you sat in your bed while a nurse drew your blood.
 You could watch her care and consideration intently, moved by it, but also fascinated by the procedure itself.
 This “moment” could be framed as helping you realize that these two passions could go together.

 Structuring Your Response